 Turmeric is a cherished and versatile ingredient in my spice cupboard.
 It’s used in all sorts of healthy ethnic recipes in our home.
 I love using it in this tandoori cauliflower recipe (which is a total hit in our home), or even in our favourite smoothie.

-All these recipes are super delicious and embrace the flavour and health benefits of turmeric, without being too pungent or overwhelming.
-However, if you find the taste of turmeric too bold in this turmeric milk latte, you can start out by adding less and work your way up.
+All these recipes are super delicious and embrace the flavour and health benefits of turmeric without being too pungent or overwhelming.
+However, if you find the taste of turmeric too bold in this oat milk turmeric milk latte, you can start slow adding less and work your way up.

 Delicious on its own, it also pairs beautifully with a cereal bar, cookie or cupcake.